sql.identifier(ident, ...)

 const column = "name";

-sql`SELECT ${sql.identifier(column)} FROM ${sql.identifier(schema, table)}`;
+const query = sql`SELECT ${sql.identifier(column)} FROM ${sql.identifier(schema, table)}`;

-// -> SELECT * FROM "public"."users"
+// SELECT * FROM "public"."users"

-// Table.column
+// table.column

-sql`SELECT ${sql.identifier(table, column)} FROM users`;
+const query = sql`SELECT ${sql.identifier(table, column)} FROM users`;

-// -> SELECT "users"."name" FROM users
+// SELECT "users"."name" FROM users

-// Schema.table.column
+// schema.table.column

-sql`COMMENT ON COLUMN ${sql.identifier(schema, table, column)} IS ''`;
+const query = sql`COMMENT ON COLUMN ${sql.identifier(schema, table, column)} IS ''`;

-// -> COMMENT ON COLUMN "public"."users"."name" IS '';
+// COMMENT ON COLUMN "public"."users"."name" IS '';

 Using symbols

-Symbols are automatically assigned unique identifiers,
+Symbols are automatically assigned unique identifiers:

 const worker = sql.identifier(Symbol("worker"));